asimsubedi/energybin/README.md

 Description
 ----------------
 This is a Front End Development of Energy Bin Website.
-TEchnologies used are html, css, js etc.
+Technologies used are html, css, js etc.